Maha2224/Assignment-Event/Readme.md

 # Event Website

 Event Website is a modern web application to discover, explore, and manage events.
-Built with Next.js, it provides users with upcoming and past events, event details, and a dynamic homepage.
-Admins can seed events and manage content via Sanity CMS.
+Built with Next.js, it provides users with upcoming and past events, event details, and a homepage.
+Admin can seed events and manage content via Sanity CMS.

 🚀 Features
 Homepage